reivax-boucoi/PCB_Christmas_Tree/README.md

 - Supercapacitors provide mechanical support to stand the tree upright

 #### Ordering
 Zipped gerbers are available to be directly dropped on manufacturers websites like JLCPCB.
-I used their excellent prototype service
+I used their excellent prototype service for my boards, both cheap and quick.

 Final dimensions are 88.7mm*98mm.

-Ordering settings: 2 layers, 1.6mm board thickness, white silkscreen, HASL(with lead) surface finish, 1oz copper weigth, "Specify a location" for Remove Order Number, In the Remarks field: Please note: Some parts use Solder Mask Defined Pads.
+Ordering settings: 2 layers, 1.6mm board thickness, white silkscreen, HASL(with lead) surface finish, 1oz copper weigth, "Specify a location" for Remove Order Number,

+In the Remarks field: Please note: Some parts use Solder Mask Defined Pads.
 Do not compensate/modify the solder mask for them.
 No edge plating required.
 Center cutout to be routed and discarded.

 ---